 Her opinion about Shibuya being filled with pretty or handsome people, though?
 We have to acknowledge that it's just that slightest bit skewed, of course.
 Although I personally can understand why she said the good-looking men in Shibuya are like carbon copies of each other...

-■"Japan's izakaya bars are so much fun!" says an American man who would recommend...
+■"Japan's izakaya bars are so much fun!"
+This American man recommends...

 "Both Shinjuku and Shibuya are very busy places, but I personally think there are more events in Shinjuku, and more places to see as well.
 I've been to the subterranean town of Subnade as well, and I have to say, it's all sorts of interesting.
 I mean - a subterranean town!
 You hardly hear of such places in the United States, so it was something very new to me.

 "So if I had to choose between Shibuya and Shinjuku, I would recommend Shinjuku.
 There are plenty of izakayas (Japanese-style bars) there, and the most interesting part for Americans would be how you're allowed to be drunk in public.
 Places like Kabukichō and the areas to the east and west exits of the station all have their individual characteristics.
 Not to mention, there are plenty of retails shops and delicious food too!
 If my friend appreciates alcohol, I would absolutely recommend him to visit Shinjuku for sure."
 (American man in his 20s)